rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 3. We perform reborrowing of the memory this pointer points to with the new tag and indicating whether we want protection, treating boxes as `RefKind::Unique { two_phase: false }`.

 We do not recurse into fields of structs or other compound types, only "bare" references/... get retagged.

+**Note**: Miri offers a flag, `-Zmiri-retag-fields`, that changes this behavior to also recurse into compound types to search for references to retag.
+We never recurse through a pointer indirection.

 ### Deallocating memory